SmileiPIC/tutorials/advanced_vtk.rst

 In the last commands we have selected the attributes to export with the macro-particles, in this case coordinates, momentum components, Id.
 Then, we have used ``rendering="cloud"`` to export a file for each iteration.

+If we wanted to visualize only one or some iterations, we could have selected them in the variable definition before using the ``toVTK()`` method.

+In case you want to create a 3D animation of a new simulation (like the animation we will create with this tutorial), before exporting a lot of data it is recommended to export and visualize only the results from one or few iterations.
+If everything you want to see is in place and clearly visible, then you can export all the iterations necessary for an animation if so desired.
+This will save a lot of time spent in case some diagnostic is missing in your simulation or if the set-up is not correctly defined in the namelist.

 **Note** In a simulation with moving window you can also export a coordinate called ``moving_x``, i.e. the ``x`` coordinate relative